A Whipple $_7F_6$ formula revisited: Hypergeometric values and periods of modular forms

 The second $_3F_2$ term can be handled by the Clausen formula \eqref{eq:Clausen}

 To deal with the first one, we use Property (P.2).
 By a straightforward verification, one has

-When $z=\(1+\eta(\tau)^{12}/27\eta(3\tau)^{12}\)^{-1}$, we can express a point on the upper-half plane by Such a result is also known as a Ramanujan's alternative theory of elliptic functions.
+When $z=\(1+\eta(\tau)^{12}/27\eta(3\tau)^{12}\)^{-1}$, we can express a point on the upper-half plane by Such results are part of Ramanujan's alternative theory of elliptic functions.
 The details can be found in \cite{BBG-Ramanujan} by Berndt, Bhargava and Garvan for example.
 The previous equation becomes

 Note that $\(1+\eta(\tau)^{12}/27\eta(3\tau)^{12}\)^{-1}$ is the modular function $s^3$ in the work \cite{BBG}, where $s=c/a$ and $a,c$ are two weight-1 modular forms recalled in \cite[\S 2]{LLT}.
 From the formula \eqref{eq:t3},